Ayurveda for Your Summer Vacation

 My wife, Gwen, loves to travel during the summer—the more exotic the better.
 Her ideal trip: a walking tour across China.
 She’d try every new food.
 She’d thrive on the unfamiliar experiences and days of interminable rambling.
 She’d end the trip feeling younger and more fit than ever.

-Which makes perfect sense—at least according Ayurveda, the 5,000-year-old traditional medicine of India.
+Which makes perfect sense.
+At least according to the 5,000-year-old traditional medicine of India, Ayurveda.
 Ayurveda teaches that we’re not all built the same.
 We have different strengths, gifts, challenges, and stressors.
 What’s unhealthy for one person can be therapeutic for another.

 According to Ayurveda, every person is a blend of three proclivities, or doshas, described as ether/air (vata), fire (pitta), and water/earth (kapha), and, in most people, one of the doshas predominates.
 Folks like me, for whom the vata dosha is dominant, are usually slim, creative, quick-thinking, sensitive to cold, and sometimes anxious.
 We’re the ones complaining about a drafty window and asking if yesterday’s tuna is still good.
 We’re finicky eaters and we thrive on routine.
 Basically, we don’t travel so well.